Regular Media Criticism from The Shoestring

 Shoestring reporter R. Nicholas describes the organization like this: “The DNA functions as the lobbying arm of the Northampton Chamber of Commerce, which is best understood as a union for business owners.
 As The Shoestring has noted previously, the DNA and the Chamber have played an active role in lobbying for police surveillance cameras and sanctions on houseless people, like removing benches.”

-At the same time, Shoestring reporters Sarah Robertson and Jules Marsh have written extensively about The Gazette (and its parent company Newspapers of New England) laying off printing press workers and journalists in the past year.
+At the same time, Shoestring reporters Sarah Robertson and Blair Gimma have written extensively about The Gazette (and its parent company Newspapers of New England) laying off printing press workers and journalists in the past year.

 In a year with such belt tightening, why would The Gazette funnel funds to an institution that represents values at odds with the paper’s supposed “objective reporting”?